rust-pretty-assertions/rust-pretty-assertions/README.md

 When writing tests in Rust, you'll probably use `assert_eq!(a, b)` _a lot_.

-If such a test fails, it will present all the details of `a` and `b`, but you have to spot, the differences yourself, which is not always straightforward, like here:
+If such a test fails, it will present all the details of `a` and `b`.
+But you have to spot the differences yourself, which is not always straightforward, like here:

 ![standard assertion](examples/standard_assertion.png)